-If you can follow the steps above, your CRM will fit perfectly into your company culture and become a critical tool for your sales and business development team.
+If you can follow the steps above to create a proper CRM implementation plan, your CRM will fit perfectly into your company culture and become a critical tool for your sales and business development team.
 For more advice from David, be sure to check out his recent article on tax auditing your CRM.

 Still having trouble with your CRM implementation?
 Review these common CRM implementation issues and how to overcome them or watch the webinar “Is Your CRM in the Best Shape It Could Be In?” hosted by David and Introhive’s Sales Director, Joe Przybyla.